Learn more about a certain medical condition.

 After taking the sugar, the person with hypoglycemia should wait 15 minutes and test their blood glucose.
 If it is still less than 4.0 mmol/L (approximately 70 mg/dL), another 15 g of glucose should be taken.

 For severe hypoglycemia, a person who is still conscious should take 20 g carbohydrates (equivalent of 20 g glucose) and retest blood glucose again in 15 minutes.
 If it is still less than 4.0 mmol/L (approximately 70 mg/dL), 15 g of glucose should be taken.

-If a person with hypoglycemia is unconscious they should be treated with 1 mg of glucagon injected under the skin or into a muscle.
+If a person with hypoglycemia is unconscious they should be treated with glucagon injected under the skin or into a muscle, or sprayed into the nose using glucagon nasal powder.
 This restores the blood sugar to normal levels within 5 to 15 minutes by signalling the liver to make more glucose.
-Children under 5 years of age should be given a dose of 0.5 mg glucagon in the same manner.
 After giving glucagon, contact emergency services.
 Let the diabetes health care team know about any serious episodes of hypoglycemia.
 Anyone at home with a person that is at risk for hypoglycemia should be taught how to inject glucagon and have it on hand at all times.